Fox Glacier pilot flies tourists who break self-isolation rule to police

 A pair from Hong Kong took the scenic flight to the glacier despite the Government's mandatory 14-day self-isolation rule for anyone recently arrived in the country.

-The pilot, Rob Jewel, realised his flight full of tourists was compromised by the rule-breaking couple after the couple told him they had arrived in New Zealand on Monday.
+The pilot, Rob Jewell, realised his flight full of tourists was compromised by the rule-breaking couple after the couple told him they had arrived in New Zealand on Monday.

 READ MORE: